 Just say the word “mold” and homeowners will shutter.
 When it comes to the growth and spread of mold we know it is a serious concern for homeowners all over the country.
 Mold is often a symptom of water-related damages that has been happening for some time.
 This is why identifying the source and getting it fixed, is a must.
 If not, you can be making your home’s structural health be in jeopardy.

-Older homes and many commercial properties can be particularly susceptible to this type of damage.
-You should know that the only way to prevent mold in your attic is to learn about the specific conditions that encourage the widespread growth of mold and how to see early warning signs.
+Older homes can be susceptible to this type of damage.
+The only way to prevent mold in your attic is to understand those conditions that encourage the growth of mold.
+You can also learn about early warning signs of mold.

 What Causes Mold to Grow?

 Mold loves slightly damp and humid conditions.
 It spreads quickly by releasing tiny spores into the environment.